- Data Utilization

 Visualize the areas in which the lead has a particular interest based on online behavioral data.

-At the same time, collect information on whether their interest in competing services is increasing to determine whether to include competitive advantages as part of your sales pitch.
+Additionally, collect information on whether their interest in competing services is increasing to determine if competitive advantages should be included in the sales pitch.

-Clearly define and classify relationships between companies, branches, and organizations based on criteria such as capital.
+Clearly define and classify relationships between companies, branches, and organizations based on capital and other criteria.

-This allows you to identify group companies that likely have similar challenges and consider horizontal expansion of your sales approach.
+This allows us to identify group companies that likely share similar challenges and consider horizontal expansion of our sales approach.

-Collecting information about leads using standardized criteria helps in determining lead potential and increases the productivity of sales representatives.
+Collecting information about leads using a unified standard helps in determining lead potential and increases the productivity of sales representatives.

-By prioritizing leads that have specific needs and a high probability of continuous payment, and by dedicating time to detailed proposal activities, you can maximize the use of limited resources.
+By prioritizing leads with specific needs and a high probability of continuous payment, and by dedicating time to detailed proposal activities, we can maximize the use of limited resources.

-Additionally, for leads with lower potential, knowing which approaches are effective in advance through data allows you to utilize that information for regular follow-ups.
+Furthermore, for leads with lower potential, knowing in advance what approach is effective through data allows for more efficient regular follow-ups.

-One challenge faced by sales representatives in every industry is the lengthening of the sales cycle.
+One challenge faced by sales representatives across all industries is the lengthening of the sales cycle.

-In particular, purchase decisions for services related to overall corporate activities, such as new systems, tend to involve more stakeholders than in the past.
-As a result, there is a need for more in-depth discussions with more decision-makers over a longer period, creating a dilemma where it is difficult to achieve sales results quickly.
+In particular, purchasing decisions for services related to overall corporate activities, such as new systems, tend to involve more stakeholders than in the past.
+This has created a dilemma where it is difficult to achieve sales results because it requires more time, more decision-makers, and more detailed discussions.

-However, for many advanced companies, investment in the efficiency of corporate activities remains a priority management issue, and for companies with high competitiveness, it is also an area where growth can be expected.
+However, for many advanced companies, investment in the efficiency of corporate activities remains a priority management issue, and for highly competitive companies, it is an area where growth can be expected.

 Many purchasing managers at client companies are open to receiving insightful proposals from sales representatives.